samitmohan/minitorch/docs/api/tensor.md

 # Tensor

-Core `Tensor` class wrapping a NumPy array with automatic gradient tracking.
+The core `Tensor` class wraps a NumPy array and tracks gradients for backpropagation.

 ## Key Methods